Eli Lilly and Company

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on a comprehensive analysis, the 12-month outlook for Eli Lilly (LLY) is positive but hinges on the successful execution of its growth strategy amid a premium valuation.
+Based on a comprehensive analysis, the 12-month outlook for Eli Lilly (LLY) is positive but hinges on the successful execution of its growth strategy.

-Key Catalysts: The primary drivers will be the continued blockbuster commercialization and sales growth of its GLP-1 drugs (Mounjaro, Zepbound) for diabetes and obesity, along with positive regulatory and clinical developments for its Alzheimer's treatment, donanemab.
+Key Catalysts: The primary drivers will be the continued blockbuster commercial rollout and prescription growth of its GLP-1 drugs, Mounjaro and Zepbound, for diabetes and obesity.
+Further positive clinical trial results or label expansions for these therapies would serve as significant positive catalysts.

 Wall Street Consensus